linuswillner/react-console-emulator/README.md

 - A key event triggers the [handleInput](src/components/Terminal.jsx#L242) function.
 - The [handleInput](src/components/Terminal.jsx#L242) function behaves as follows:
-  - If the up or down arrows were pressed, [scrollHistory](src/components/Terminal.jsx#L200) is called with either `up` or `down` as a parameter, corresponding to the arrow key that was pressed.
+  - If the either up or down arrow was pressed, [scrollHistory](src/components/Terminal.jsx#L200) is called with either `up` or `down` as a parameter, corresponding to the arrow key that was pressed.
   - If the Enter key was pressed, [processCommand](src/components/Terminal.jsx#L163) is called.
-- Following the Enter path, if automatic stdout isn't disabled via the `noAutomaticStdout` prop, [pushToStdout](src/components/Terminal.jsx#L128) is called for the first time.
+- Following the Enter path, if automatic output isn't disabled via the `noAutomaticStdout` prop, [pushToStdout](src/components/Terminal.jsx#L128) is called for the first time.
 This echoes the command that was entered into the terminal verbatim to mimic a UNIX terminal.
   - If history isn't disabled via the `noHistory` prop, the entered command is also stored in the history at this stage.
 - If the input isn't empty, command processing begins.
   - If the command doesn't exist, an error message is pushed to the output.
 If a custom error text is set via the `errorText` prop, it takes precedence over the default one.